purvaz/purvas-portfolio/README.md

-# Get to know Purva Portfolio
+# Get to know Purva

 Welcome to the "Get to know Purva" portfolio, showcasing my work, projects, and skills developed over my 5-year career and academic journey.
 This portfolio provides insights into my professional background, experience, and projects.